Population Growth Rate

 Year of Independence

 Kuwait is a sovereign Arab state situated in the north-east of the Arabian Peninsula in Western Asia.
 It is bordered by Saudi Arabia to the south at Khafji, and Iraq to the north at Basra.
-It lies on the north-western shore of the Persian Gulf.
+It lies on the north-western shore of the Arabian Gulf.
 The name Kuwait is derived from the Arabic أكوات ākwāt, the plural of كوت kūt, meaning a fortress built near water.
 The country covers an area of 17,820 square kilometers (6,880 sq mi) and has a population of about 3.5 million.

 Kuwait 's early beginnings go as far back as the early 17th century, known at the time as al-Qurain.
 It appeared in a Dutch map dated in the mid-17th century, the earliest known map showing present-day Kuwait as al-Qurain.
 At the time, it was under the control of the house of Khaled, who dominated the eastern part of the Arabian peninsula.